GHG-P fact sheet

 The GHG Protocol method is very similar to other approaches and often serves as the standard model for GHG emissions reporting:

-1. Organisational boundary (share of capital & control), operational boundary (scopes 1, 2 and 3), definition of a base year...
+1. Organisational boundary (share of equity & control), operational boundary (scopes 1, 2 and 3), definition of a base year...

 Direct GHG emissions come from sources owned or controlled by the company.
 Emissions from biomass combustion as well as GHGs not covered by the Kyoto Protocol should not be included in scope 1 but reported separately.